yochaigal/cairn/index.md

 **SPELLBOOKS**
 Spellbooks contain a single spell and take up one item slot.
 Anyone can cast a spell by holding a Spellbook in_both hands_and reading its contents aloud.
 Casting a spell adds **Fatigue** to the PC&#39;s inventory.

-Given time and safety,PCs can_enhance_a spell without any additional cost.
+Given time and safety, PCs can_enhance_a spell without any additional cost.
 If they are_deprived_or in danger, a WIL save may be required to avoid terrible consequences.

 **COMBAT**
 The attacker rolls their weapon die and subtracts the target&#39;s Armor, then deals the remaining total to their opponent&#39;s HP.